 Along with the staple varieties of reverbs that you will usually find on a pedal, some are capable of producing mechanical reverbs that have been subjected to processing.

-Gated reverb has a similar coloration to room reverb but differs in the length of decay time.
+Gated reverb has similar coloration to room reverb but differs in the length of decay time.
 The signal is passed through a noise gate that cuts off the tail before it naturally decays.
-By gating the reverb you get complete control over its rhythmic nature and you can create arpeggio like patterns using this effect.
+By gating the reverb, you get complete control over its rhythmic nature, and you can create arpeggio-like patterns using this effect.

 Reverb for Vocals